pgarba/SiMBA-/README.md

 MBA evaluation and verification will be run in parallel, if the MBA has more than 3 variables.

+Not supported in LLVM, as LLVM does not support multithreading!

 # General Options

 ```